All Episodes

 You know, identity politics from within the ranks.

-It is, it is nuts at this point.
+It is nuts at this point.

-Now, morning consult, if their poll is accurate, Mayor Pete may want to keep the champagne on ice.
+Now, Morning Consult, if their poll is accurate, Mayor Pete may want to keep the champagne on ice.

-The majority of Democratic voters nationwide are more likely to vote for Bernie Sanders in the aftermath of the Iowa caucus Schumer Shiftsham show.
+The majority of Democratic voters nationwide are more likely to vote for Bernie Sanders in the aftermath of the Iowa caucus Schumer shift sham show.

-And uh, so anyway, that's what they're saying.
+And so anyway, that's what they're saying.

-A full 52% of respondents released yesterday said that they were leaning more towards backing Sanders for the Democratic nomination following what happened in Iowa, and of those 29% said they were much more likely, while 23% they were somewhat more likely.
+A full 52% of respondents released yesterday said that they were leaning more towards backing Sanders for the Democratic nomination following what happened in Iowa.

 That's pretty interesting.

-And despite performing poorly in Iowa, quid pro quo Joe came in second in polling.
+And despite performing poorly in Iowa, Quid ProQuo Joe came in second in polling.

-Be interesting to see if that holds for him.
+It'll be interesting to see if that holds for him.

-Uh now, Bloomberg, this is getting interesting, is now beginning to battle.
+Now, Bloomberg, this is getting interesting, is now beginning to battle.

-Bernie Sanders now is complaining the DNC is catering to Bloomberg, and they are changing the rules, but the 300 million dollars that Bloomberg apparently has spent up to this point on his presidential campaign is so far bought him about 10% of the Democratic vote, according to latest polls.
+But the $300 million that Bloomberg apparently has spent up to this point on his presidential campaign has so far bought him about 10% of the Democratic vote, according to latest polls.

 He's reportedly willing to spend another billion dollars to buy the nomination.

-Now, the Hill points out that Bernie Sanders is blasting the DNC for their decision to eliminate their fundraising requirement for candidates.
+Now, The Hill points out that Bernie Sanders is blasting the DNC for their decision to eliminate their fundraising requirement for candidates.

-Normally you'd need 250,000 unique donors to qualify for a debate.
+Normally, you'd need 250,000 unique donors to qualify for a debate.

 That was one of the criteria that they used.

-He said it's an outrage, and he said during a press conference in New Hampshire, rules are rules, and people like uh former housing and urban development secretary Julian Castro played by the rules.
+He said it's an outrage, and he said during a press conference in New Hampshire, rules are rules.

 He campaigned really hard.